About the Artist

 About the Jewelry

 Inspiration for the contemporary talismans comes from all aspects of nature and the elements, ancient stories, rock n’ roll, celestial entities and gritty places.
 Jewelry collections bear the names of gods and goddesses from the ancient world.
 Every deity in mythology has a story, filled with symbolism, and often connected to nature or an experience; mythology is an endless muse.
-I love connecting these nature stories back to my jewelry.
+She loves connecting these nature stories back to her jewelry.
 Lastly, the idea these ancient myths are younger than the art of goldsmithing is also fascinating, as one of the principal deities of Roman mythology was the god of fire and blacksmithing, Vulcan.
 In the spirit of embracing the beauty of our natural world, studio practices are as green: using recycled metals, products with the least environmental impact, and, conflict free stones from reputable sources.

 Her Future Coalition is an international NGO working to improve the lives of human trafficking survivors, and at-risk women and children, by providing shelter, education and vocational training as a pathway to empowerment, freedom, economic independence and leadership.